realmcu/HoneyGUI/doc/en/widgets/gui_widget_litegfx.md

 ## Usage

-The widget layer for LiteGFX has been encapsulated, so there's no need to create and configure widgets separately.
+HoneyGUI has already encapsulated the LiteGFX effect control layer, so there's no need to create and configure controls separately.
 Simply call the effect creation API.

-If running LiteGFX on an emulator, enable the macro `CONFIG_REALTEK_BUILD_LITE_GFX` in `menu_config.h`.
+To run the LiteGFX effects on the simulator, comment out the macro `CONFIG_REALTEK_BUILD_GUI_454_454_DEMO` in `menu_config.h` to disable the default example.
+Enable the macro `CONFIG_REALTEK_BUILD_LITE_GFX` to include the LiteGFX files in the compilation.
+Finally, enable the macro `CONFIG_REALTEK_BUILD_REAL_LITEGFX_DEMO` to activate the LiteGFX example, and then compile.

 ## Example